POM Attorney In Sugar Land

 Cannabis is a common drug used in Texas.
 In fact, many believe its use acceptable.
 Seeing so many others smoke the drug gives it an air of legality to some.

 Don’t be mistaken.
 Possession of marijuana (POM) remains a crime across the state.
 Those arrested know the serious nature of the charges.
 They may face jail time and a criminal record.
-Regardless of what society does about legalizing marijuana in the future, a conviction for possession today means the possibility of a permanent record that will require explaining to loved ones, employers and landlords.
+Regardless of what society does about legalizing marijuana in the future, a conviction for drug possession today means the possibility of a permanent record that will require explaining to loved ones, employers and landlords.

 To prevent as many problems as possible when facing this nonviolent criminal charge, contact a POM lawyer in Sugar Land, TX, for a consultation.
 Here are some of the things a good POM attorney in that area can do to help those in cannabis trouble.

 The initial consultation is a chance for the client and attorney to get to know one another.
 It is likely that the accused is anxious about the situation.
 They know that their future hangs in the balance; if convicted, there is a lot to lose.
-A lawyer will explain the situation in detail, helping the client to understand the nature of marijuana charges in Texas.
+A drug lawyer will explain the situation in detail, helping the client to understand the nature of marijuana charges in Texas.

 It is also necessary for the accused to present the facts in the case.
 A good POM lawyer will then use this information to create a defense against the charges.
 For example, if the arresting officer did not have probable cause to initially detain the defendant, there could be a reduction or dismissal of the POM count.